Equilibrium figure of Haumea and possible detection by stellar occultation: Introduction

 \section{Introduction}

-(136108) Haumea is a rapidly rotating Kuiper belt object whose triaxial figure was estimated by \citet{ortiz17} from a stellar occultation together with light curves.
-The resulting best-fit ellipsoid has semi-axes lengths ${a=1161\pm30~{\rm km}}$, ${b=852\pm4~{\rm km}}$ and ${c=513\pm16~{\rm km}}$.
-As noted by these authors, this geometry is incompatible with a Jacobi ellipsoid, i.e. a homogeneous ellipsoid in hydrostatic equilibrium.
+(136108) Haumea is a rapidly rotating Kuiper belt object whose triaxial figure was derived by \citet{ortiz17} from a stellar occultation together with light curves.
+However, \citet{kondra18} and \citet{ddp19} remarked this estimation assumed the occultation happened when Haumea's brightness was at a minimum, whereas a rotational phase of $-13.3^{\circ}$ was observed; this phase difference changes the set of ellipsoids that are compatible with the projected ellipse.
+In both cases, the resulting best-fit ellipsoids are incompatible with a Jacobi ellipsoid, i.e. a homogeneous ellipsoid in hydrostatic equilibrium (see Fig. \ref{fig:ba_ca}).
 This discrepancy implies that either rigid-body forces provide significant support against self-gravity, or Haumea has undergone differentiation and is thus heterogeneous.
-The former possibility questions Haumea's classification as a dwarf planet, as hydrostatic equilibrium is a requirement.
-Therefore, a detailed examination of its equilibrium figure may help refining the distinction between hydrostatic and non-hydrostatic bodies \citep[see also][]{cvr23,vrs25}.

-\citet{ddp19} and \citet{noviello22} have studied two layer hydrostatic models of Haumea, with a rocky core and an icy mantle.
-Although differentiation allows these models to get closer to Haumea's observed shape, no configuration can fully reproduce it. \citet{kondra16,kondra24} analytically treated the interior as a pair of confocal ellipsoids, but \citet{hamy89} demonstrated that rigidly rotating ellipsoidal stratifications cannot satisfy hydrostatic equilibrium.
-Thus, the question of Haumea's hydrostaticity is still open.
-Furthermore, a new stellar occultation by Haumea is predicted for May 4 2026\footnote{\url{https://lesia.obspm.fr/lucky-star/occ.php?p=156331}}, which may refine the observational constraints on its shape.
+In the latter perspective, \citet{ddp19} and \citet{noviello22} have studied two layer hydrostatic models of Haumea, with a rocky core and an icy mantle.
+Their preferred model is nearly ellipsoidal and compatible with the chords of the 2017 occultation, meaning that Haumea can be consistent with differentiated hydrostatic bodies.

-In this letter, we investigate the range of triaxial equilibrium figures of two- and three-layer hydrostatic bodies.
+A new stellar occultation by Haumea is predicted for May 4, 2026 \citep{ortiz26}\footnote{See also \url{https://lesia.obspm.fr/lucky-star/occ.php?p=156331}.}, which may refine the observational constraints on its shape.
+Therefore, this letter investigates triaxial equilibrium figures of two- and three-layer hydrostatic bodies to determine whether only nearly ellipsoidal shapes are likely to be observed.
 Unlike previous works, we show that, if Haumea has a hydrostatic shape, then it may deviate significantly from an ellipsoid and could even be pinched at the end of its equatorial major axis, indicating a state of critical rotation.
 Finally, we question whether observational data from May 2026 can discriminate an ellipsoid from a pinched figure.